 - Did not regularly exercise their visitation rights

 - Was otherwise an absent parent

-In almost all states, the relocating parent is required to do the following:
+In almost all states, the relocating parent must do the following:

-- Propose a visitation schedule, including the times and places for visitation with the noncustodial parent in the new location.
-This may include access times during major holidays, spring breaks, and extended visitation during the summer months.
+- Propose a visitation schedule, including the times and places for visitation with the non-custodial parent in the new location.
+The proposed schedule may include access to the child during major holidays and spring break and extended visitation during the summer months.

-Can You Move Out of State During a Divorce Proceeding?
+Can I Move Out of State During a Divorce Proceeding?

 Learn More About Child Custody Relocation Laws from an Attorney

 You may want to move with your child for several reasons, but when there are child custody orders in place, your freedom to relocate can be restricted.
 If you plan to move, now is the time to get legal advice.
 Learn more about the child custody relocation laws in your state.

 Contact a child custody attorney near you today to discuss your situation.